You’re invited to Typeforum 2024! 📣

 Screenshot showing how to set up tags for subscribers

 12. Now select the email address of the subscriber you want to tag.
-For this, we’ll use the email information we collected in the typeform.
+For this, we’ll use the email information we collected in the form.
 A new subscriber will automatically be created in ConvertKit if this email address doesn’t already exist.

 Screenshot showing how to map email address to subscriber

 13. After saving, create another Action step.
-This time we’ll add a subscriber to a specific sequence based on their score in the typeform test (remember, the “score more than 5” filter has already been applied).
+This time we’ll add a subscriber to a specific sequence based on their score in the form test (remember, the “score more than 5” filter has already been applied).

 Screenshot showing how to add subscriber to sequence